"This is for my people, my culture, and our history."

 The Super Bowl Moment

-When the NFL announced Bad Bunny would headline the Super Bowl LX halftime show in February 2026, it triggered a predictable backlash from conservative commentators.
-They called him anti-American.
-They demanded he be removed.
+When the NFL announced Bad Bunny would headline the Super Bowl LX halftime show, scheduled for February 8, 2026, at Levi's Stadium, it triggered predictable backlash from conservative commentators.
+Donald Trump called it "absolutely ridiculous."

 Bad Bunny's Controversies and Struggles